 Fiance Consular Processing

 Once the I-129f (Petition for Alien Fiance(e)) has been approved, the National Visa Center (NVC) will forward the information to the US embassy or consulate that handles fiance visas for the country where your fiance lives.
 Your fiancee will receive a packet of visa application forms in the mail, as well as instructions for completing a medical exam and obtaining police record clearance.
 A complete background check will be initiated.
 Your fiancee will be scheduled for a consular interview and, if approved, will receive the fiancee visa up to several days or weeks later.
+The fiance is typically required to move to the US within six moths of obtaining the K1 visa.

-Immigration to US After Marriage
+Remaining in the US After Marriage

 Once the fiance marries the petitioning US citizen within 90 days of entering the US, he or she can complete the immigration process by applying for adjustment of status and obtaining a green card.